allergic contact dermatitis

 • Wear loose, breathable clothing like cotton fabrics

 Even though hives aren't contagious and typically go away on their own after a few days or weeks with the help of home remedies and other topical treatments, if the flare-ups go untreated, they could still become serious.
-Healthline urges people to get urges medical care upon experiencing of serious allergy symptoms like:
+Healthline urges people to get urges medical care upon experiencing serious allergy symptoms like:

 • swelling of the face, lips, tongue, mouth, or throat